-The 515 SC01 application measures the volume, mass and energy content of steam by using frequency volume flow input in conjunction with analog temperature and/or pressure input.
+The 515 SC01 steam flow computer measures the volume, mass and energy content of steam by using frequency volume flow input in conjunction with analog temperature and/or pressure input.

 A selection of various modes makes it suitable for many steam applications.
 The instrument is compatible with a wide range of flowmeter frequency outputs.
 Millivolt signals, reed switches, Namur proximity switches or pulse trains can be selected via its smart front-panel programming.

-The instrument calculates the mass flow and energy according to the IAPWS Industrial Formulation (1997) for the thermodynamic properties of steam.
+The flow computer calculates the mass flow and energy according to the IAPWS Industrial Formulation (1997) for the thermodynamic properties of steam.
 The equations use the pressure and temperature values to determine the specific volume and the specific enthalpy.

 The steam energy calculations are based on the IAPWS Industrial Formulation (1997).

 Superheated steam regions are:

 0°C < t < 800°C P < 100MPa

 32°F < t < 1472°F P < 14500psia